Basic language principles

 Exercise (3)

-Using the variable assigment code shown above, first initialize a variable to 2 and then increment it by 2.
+Using the variable assignment code shown above, first initialize a variable to 2 and then increment it by 2.
 Then assign to the variable x the string value "my string".

 # YOUR CODE HERE